yjernite/DeepCRF/README.md

 #DeepCRF package

-Convolutions and RNN implemented, working on CRF
+Convolutions and RNN tagging models are implemented and tested

+CRF model is implemented and needs to be tested